dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

     </figure>
 </div>

 It is therefore important that we try to keep our recommendations as diverse as possible, but at the same time, balance them with recommendations that make sense for the users.
 Again, we can draw an analogy to the explore/exploit problem with Reinforcement Learning methods.
+If we really want to achieve the best possible outcome, we need to find the right balance and work hard to keep it there.

 ## Conclusion

+Thanks to a growing interest from both the academia and the industry, we have today a lot of tools to make recommendations, and a better understanding of our tools.
+However, we are not yet at a point where we fully understand the consequences of our choices when building a recommender system.
+There is no free lunch, and there are always consequences to our choices, even if we cannot immediately see them.

+I hope this post leaves you with some general ideas on what sort of stuff you have to keep an eye out for if you want to give the users the best experience possible.
+As the designers of recommender systems, we have the power to influence what reaches a user, and what doesn't.
+It is up to us to use that power wisely.

 ## References